“I hate reading books.”

 Daisy wore a clingy black dress with a neckline so deep it could tutor philosophy.

-I’d rate it along the lines of a PG-13 movie, so it’s good for teens and adults, and your gender, well, it simply doesn’t matter.
-Old, young, middler, boy, girl, white, black, gray, or purple, you’re bound to devour this book.
-Available here.
+I’d rate it along the lines of a PG-13 movie, so it’s good for late teens and adults.
+As for your gender, well, it simply doesn’t matter.
+Old, young, middler, boy, girl, white, black, gray, or purple, you’re bound to devour this great story.

 5. A Man Called Ove